Sergei Lashchenko: 2010

-In 2010, Lascenko and his teammate Artur Kyshenko left the Captain Odessa gym in Ukraine to move to the famed Mike's Gym in Amsterdam, Netherlands.
+In 2010, Lascenko and his teammate Artur Kyshenko left the Captain Odesa gym in Ukraine to move to the famed Mike's Gym in Amsterdam, Netherlands.

-On April 3, 2010, Lascenko defeated Takumi Sato by unanimous decision (30-29, 30–29, 30-28) at the K-1 World Grand Prix 2010 in Yokohama.
+On April 3, 2010, Lascenko defeated Takumi Sato by unanimous decision (30-29, 30–29, 30–28) at the K-1 World Grand Prix 2010 in Yokohama.

 After this, he was invited to compete in the tournament on K-1 World Grand Prix 2010 in Bucharest on May 21, 2010.
 He was unable to make it past the first stage, as Freddy Kemayo beat him by unanimous decision in the quarter-finals.

 He would also go on to lose his next two fights after this, dropping decisions to Alexei Kudin on July 30 in Minsk, Belarus, and Ismael Londt on October 22 in Kazan, Russia.
 He ended the year with a first-round knockout win over Vasile Popovici in Chişinău, Moldova on December 11.